raw-lab/MetaCerberus/README.md

 ### GAGE / PathView

-After processing the HMM files MetaCerberus calculates a KO Counts table for processing through GAGE and PathView.
+After processing the HMM files MetaCerberus calculates a KO (KEGG Orthology) counts table from KEGG/FOAM for processing through GAGE and PathView.
-GAGE and PathView are used to visualize the metabolic pathways of the metagenomic samples.
+GAGE is recommended for pathway enrichment followed by PathView for visualize the metabolic pathways.
 A "class" file is required through the --class option to run this analysis.
 The output is saved under the step_10-visualizeData/combined/pathview folder.
 Also, at least 4 samples need to be used for this type of analysis.

 GAGE and PathView also require internet access to be able to download information from a database.
 MetaCerberus will save a bash script 'run_pathview.sh' in the step_10-visualizeData/combined/pathview directory along with the KO Counts tsv files and the class file for running manualy in case MetaCerberus was run on a cluster without access to the internet.